hairizuanbinnoorazman/blog/content/newposts/30180516_gopherconLessons.md

 - Internally, they have a toolkit called `Grabkit` which they used for bootstrapping their microservice applications.
 The toolkit was inspired by `Gokit`
 - Talks on microservices and how the importance distributed applications became problems that had to be solved on a company wide level
+- Interesting point raised: _Make your functions accept context: you'll be glad you did_
+- Difficulty of doing debugging and root cause analysis - central logging systems as well as good monitoring and alerting systems would be helpful

 ## The Lost Art of Bondage